The No Fluff Design Method

 6. When in doubt, leave it out

-Every design change should definitely make the overall design better.
+Every design change should be a definitive overall improvement.
 If you have mixed feelings that a design is better in some ways but worse in others, leave it out.
+If we have trouble finding clear functional improvements, we should consider our job done and move on to the next design.

-An interesting thing happens at this point in the design: It becomes very difficult to add new features.
-I did have more ideas for how to improve the usability of this board, but I had reservations about each of them so I left them out.
+An interesting detail happens at this point in the design: it becomes difficult to add new features.
+I did have more ideas for how to improve the usability of this board, but I had reservations about each of them, and the many No Fluff rules and constraints were preventing progress even though the design is not ready to hit the shelves of toy stores.
 So, now what?
-The above design certainly is not ready to hit the shelves of Toys R Us, but it is getting difficult to add anything to it because of all these No Fluff rules and constraints!

 This raises a crucial point in design - gathering requirements.
 So far, we have made a generic board.
 We have no idea from looking at the above design what kind of game this is.
 What is the name of the game?
 Is it primarily for adults or kids?
 For men or for women?
 Is it a fast action game or a slow strategic game?
 Is it for 2 players or for 20?
 Is it a race between people or between racecars?
 What is my motivation for getting to the end?
 We do not yet know anything about the theme and target audience of the game we are designing.
 If we use No Fluff, we cannot make any assumptions about these, so we are stuck with a drab and generic design until we find out more about what kind of game we are developing.
 Knowing the answers to the above questions would certainly give us more ideas for how to improve the design.